 As you round the bend, from the photo above, you are greeted with one of the most beautiful scenes in the park, the yellow brick road, surrounded by red poppies, and the gates to Emerald City in the distance.

-Unfortunately, Emerald City doesn't exist anymore, due to a fire that occurred in 1975 (see history below).
+Unfortunately, the original Emerald City doesn't exist anymore, due to a fire that occurred in 1975 (see history below).
 The area that was Emerald City is now part of the surrounding residential neighborhood.

 Land of Oz Videos